How to book hunting blocks on Rakiura/Stewart Island

 Hunting blocks can be accessed by sea or air.
 You need to organise your own transport to and from the block.

-For information about ferries, charter boats or water taxis, visit the Stewart Island website.
+For information about ferries, charter boats or water taxis, some information is available on the Stewart Island Promotions website or the Rakiura Hunter Camp Trust website.
 We highly recommend booking the island accommodation and transportation after you have a provisional booking but before you pay the administration fee.

 Fixed-wing aircraft and helicopters may land on beaches below the mean high tide mark.
 Also, permitted helicopters may land at Long Harry, East Ruggedy, Mason Homestead and Big Hellfire Hut.
 Discuss options with the transport providers.